microsoft/Ironclad/ironclad-apps/README.md

-As a brief summary, an Ironclad App lets a user securely transmit her data to a remote machine with the guarantee that every instruction executed on that machine adheres to a formal abstract specification of the app’s behavior.
+As a brief summary, an Ironclad App lets a user securely transmit her data to a remote machine with the guarantee that every instruction executed on that machine adheres to a formal abstract specification of the appâ€™s behavior.
 This does more than eliminate implementation vulnerabilities such as buffer overflows, parsing errors, or data leaks; it tells the user exactly how the app will behave at all times.
 We provide these guarantees via complete, low-level software verification.
 We then use cryptography and secure